Weekend Trip Chicago Style

 I met the friendliest pit bull during our morning walk, his eyes just yelled “Oh pet me, please pet me I’m so happy to see you”.
-His owner fit the breeds stereotype, although his eyes said the same thing.
+The owner fit the pit bull breed stereotype, rough.
+But his eyes said the same thing.
 Don’t judge me by my looks.
-We had a nice conversation about the pup, who was only 8 months old and already interested in a twig and a nearby bird, so off they went.

-We also met an very wrinkled, larger old lady in a bikini walking her hairless Chihuahua .
-Yes, I said it a bikini, and the phrase of the day became “You know when you get old and you don’t care what people think?
+The phrase of the day “You know when you get old and you don’t care what people think?
 I don’t think I can care that little”

 Yes, Chicago has a heart, Chicago is full of friendly people, Chicago has honest people.

 There will be a next time, Shea Aquarium, a few museums, and maybe even a show or two.
-Sometime I’ll actually sit on the beach for an afternoon, watch the dogs and the sailboats on the lake.
+Some day I’ll actually sit on the beach for an afternoon, watch the dogs and the sailboats on the lake.
 Sounds like another great trip.

 Yes, I know about the gang mob violence in Chicago.
 Like any big city there are certain areas you avoid, there are precautions you take on the train, a certain way to behave, stay alert, not draw attention to yourself and stay safe.
 I had a drunk guy fall over on me on the train, but I also witnessed people applaud when my son killed a flying bug and “saved” a little boy who was scared.